 On this date in 1975, the Long Beach Independent ran the following advertisement:

-The Green Pepper and Hank Lucero are gone now, and Woody’s Diner now occupies the space where the Green Pepper once operated.
+The Green Pepper and Hank Lucero are gone.
+After the Green Pepper closed in the early nineties, 209 Main Street was occupied by BJ’s Pizzeria and then Woody’s Diner.
+Today Avila’s El Ranchitos serves meals in the space where the Green Pepper once operated.
 But many longtime Seal Beachers still remember Hank Lucero, the Deluxe Tostada, and all the fine Mexican meals they enjoyed at the Green Pepper.

 – Michael Dobkins

 Have you enjoyed this and other This Date in Seal Beach History posts?

 If so, please consider making a small donation of a dollar or more to help defray the online subscriptions and other research costs that make this blog possible.